Made with onions, spinach and garlic, this delicious Borani Esfenaj (Persian Yogurt Spinach Dip) makes a great snack or appetizer.

 Step-by-step directions

-2. Reduce heat to medium-low and cook until onions brown slightly, about 7 minutes.
-Mix in spinach and garlic and cook for 5 minutes, or until spinach is wilted and cooked.
+- Add spinach.
+Reduce heat and cook until onions brown slightly.
+Mix in spinach and garlic and cook until spinach is wilted and cooked.
 Remove from heat and let cool.

-3. In a bowl add cooled spinach mix with yogurt, salt and pepper.
-Mix until combined, cover and refrigerate for 2 hours prior to serving.
+- Mix with yogurt.
+Combine cooled spinach mix with yogurt, salt and pepper.
+Cover and refrigerate for 2 hours prior to serving.

 Recipe tips and FAQs